 Driving infractions have a negative impact on car insurance rates.
 Depending on their severity, they can lead to a considerable increase.

-Driving without a valid license, running a red light, speeding, and any form of distracted driving fall into the traffic infraction category and are reported to your insurance agency.
-These types of offenses will raise your insurance premium slightly.
+Driving without a valid license, running a red light, speeding, and any form of distracted driving fall into the traffic infraction category.
+These are reported to your insurance agency.
+These types of offenses will raise your insurance premium.

-Repeated offenses, leaving the scene of an accident that results in major trauma and DUI can all lead to felony charges.
+Repeated offenses, leaving the scene of an accident and DUI can all lead to felony charges.
 Your license may be revoked and you will not be able to drive for an extended period of time.

 Drivers who respect the law enjoy the benefits of cheaper insurance.
 You can see the effects of various offenses in the table below.

 As you might guess, some insurance providers in Chicago are better than others.
 Here are some of the worthy mentions: USAA, GEICO, State Farm, and Progressive.
 All of them are a great choice; it just comes down to personal preference.

 Let’s go over the best car insurance companies in Chicago.
 The choice was made based on service quality, price, and reputation.

 Related content: Best Car Insurance in South Carolina

 1. Best Overall: State Farm

 State Farm came out on top overall.
 What is great about this company is that it rewards people with clean driving records and average credit scores.